Shogun65/Worker-Finder/README.md

 # Which WorkerW?

-Now which WorkerW we want for that behave it not that hard but because window user As far iknow it not made for normal user to use for there App so we have to work Around that but Window version depends too.
+Now which WorkerW we want for that behave it not that hard but because windows WorkerW As far iknow it not made for normal user to use for there App so we have to work Around that but Window version depends too.